 An organelle in cows opens the door to controlling methane

-Published on May 01, 2026 | Translated from Spanish
+Published on May 15, 2026 | Translated from Spanish

 Researchers have identified an organelle called the hydrogenosome in ciliated protozoa that inhabit the rumen of cows and other ruminants.
 This discovery could be relevant for mitigating methane emissions, a greenhouse gas that accounts for nearly 30% of agricultural methane.
 The hydrogenosome produces hydrogen, which in turn stimulates other microbes to generate methane.

-Scientific illustration: a ruminant cow with focus on its rumen; inside, bright ciliated protozoa contain green hydrogenosomes releasing hydrogen, feeding microbes that emit methane as bubbles.
+Scientific illustration: ruminant cow with focus on its rumen; inside, bright ciliated protozoa contain green hydrogenosomes releasing hydrogen, feeding microbes that emit methane as bubbles.

 Technical development: how the hydrogenosome works 🔬

-The hydrogenosome acts as a small power plant within the protozoa.
+The hydrogenosome acts as a small power plant inside the protozoa.
 Instead of mitochondria, these organisms use this organelle to generate energy under anaerobic conditions, releasing molecular hydrogen as a byproduct.
 This hydrogen is then used by methanogenic archaea present in the rumen to produce methane.
-Understanding this metabolic pathway allows exploring strategies to interfere with hydrogen production or redirect its consumption toward other less harmful compounds.
+Understanding this metabolic pathway allows exploring strategies to interfere with hydrogen production or redirect its consumption towards other less harmful compounds.